konhay/easy-quant/README.md

 ## Next

-Next, we will focus on the development of factors and policies, as well as support for backtesting.
+Next, we will focus on the development of stock indicators and trading strategies, as well as support for backtesting.
 If you have any good suggestions, please contact *konhay@163.com*.